-The University of New Haven Police Department provides full-service police protection

-24 hours a day, seven days a week.
-The department is comprised of nineteen sworn positions, and all officers have been fully trained through the State of Connecticut Police Officers Standards and Training Council Academy and have full arrest powers.
+The University of New Haven Police Department provides full-service police protection 24 hours a day, seven days a week.
+The department is comprised of 20 sworn officers who have been fully trained through the State of Connecticut Police Officers Standards and Training Council Academy and have full arrest powers.
 Police authority is granted by state statute through the Mayor of the city of West Haven.
 A memorandum of understanding (MOU) is in place with the city of West Haven.
-The University maintains membership in the South Central Criminal Justice Association (SCCJA), and department representatives attend monthly meetings and trainings with our regional law enforcement partners.
-Officers patrol campus in marked police cruisers, on foot, and on mountain bicycles.
-We encourage all officers to "reach out" to students and create opportunities for casual dialogue.
-Additionally, five certified dispatchers staff the communication center to handle radio and telephone communications and assist the many students and staff who visit the department.

-Police authority is granted through the city of West Haven; however, the University Police Department is a law enforcement agency separate from city government.
-A close working relationship exists with the West Haven Police Department as well as other local police agencies and the Connecticut State Police Department.
+However, the University Police Department is a law enforcement agency separate from city government.

+A close working relationship exists with the West Haven Police Department as well as other local police agencies and the Connecticut State Police.